mwvd/emdash-extending-forever-into-the-universe/readme.md

 ## Installation

-`npm install emdash-extending-forever-into-the-universe` lmao
+`npm install --save emdash-extending-forever-into-the-universe` lmao

 Include `emdash-extending-forever-into-the-universe.min.js` at the end of your `body`.
 Next, call `foreverIntoTheUniverse();`.
-You will probably want to call this once the DOM has loaded, so make sure to do so, although I'm sure you could get away without it.
+You will probably want to call this once the DOM has loaded, so make sure to do so then, although I'm sure you could get away without it.
 That's pretty much it.
 All your `—`s should be longer now.

 ```html
 	<script type="text/javascript" src="emdash-extending-forever-into-the-universe.min.js"></script>